zu2/XQStudio/Readme.txt

 Copyright (c) 2017, ZUKERAN shin (zu2)
 All rights reserved.

-The source codes are writen by using delphi 10.2.
+The source codes are modified for using delphi 10.2.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions